ToolsGambling

 4. Disciplined execution — follow the formula, even when it suggests small stakes or no bet

 Master Kelly, and you'll have a significant advantage over bettors using arbitrary stake sizes.
+Ignore the limitations, and Kelly will amplify every mistake you make.
+The formula rewards honesty about your edge more than any other betting strategy ever invented.

 Frequently Asked Questions